BHGC/website/content/join/index.md

 **Mandatory** for students who get in:

-* **Wed September 27, October 4, ... @ 8:00-9:00pm**: 105 Dwinelle Hall, UC Berkeley, Weekly Ground School (theory)
+* **Wed September 24 8-9pm, October 1, ... @ 8:00-9:00pm**: 262 Dwinelle Hall, UC Berkeley, Weekly Ground School (theory)

-* **Sat-Sun October 6-7 & 13-14 & 20-21 (early am-mid pm)**: The first three training weekends (all weather dependent)
+* **Sat-Sun September 27-28 & October 4-5 & October 11-12 (early am-mid pm)**: The first three training weekends (all weather dependent)

 ## To the unlucky ones

 We thank everyone who came to the signup meeting.
-As of September 10, 2019, we have selected new students using a lottery system.
+As of September 17, 2025, we have selected new students using a lottery system.
 <%-- Students who were selected have already been informed.
 As usual there was some turnover early on and a few people on the waitlist